wangzhe3224/second_brain/Sources/software_construction.md

 - Slicing the problem
 - Binary search

+## Message-passing for Concurrency

+JS or node runtime is a single thread but async concurrent model.

 ## Grammars and Regular Expressions

 A `Grammar` defines a set of strings.
 The literal strings in a grammar are called